WHY YOU NEED TO VISIT YOSEMITE IN THE FALL

 Yosemite is a stunning place to unwind and become one with your surroundings.
 With the hustle and bustle of summer behind you, you'll certainly appreciate the absence of crowds as you make your way around Yosemite Valley.
 The lack of traffic behind the wheel and foot traffic on the trails make for a much more enjoyable experience.
 Go on a weekday, if possible, and you'll feel as though you have areas of the park all to yourself!

 The weather in the fall is simply delightful in Yosemite.
 When I visited mid-October, temperatures ranged from the low 50's °F in the wee hours of the morning and late evening to the low 80's °F during the warmest part of the day.
 The cooler temperatures make hiking for long periods of time more comfortable.
+I recommend dressing in light layers while out and about.
 What's more, you'll avoid mosquitos altogether this time of year!

 Even though many of the trees in the park are evergreen, Yosemite has beautiful big-leaf maples, black oaks and lots of deciduous trees that turn vibrant shades of red and yellow around mid-October.
 A trip in the fall will allow you to catch the true splendor of Yosemite Valley's natural beauty.
 Not only did it get me into the mood for fall, but the foliage also made for the perfect backdrop against which to snap photos all weekend long!